rmoskal-agh/Dice-Poker/README.md

 # Dice-Poker
 Dice poker game with LCD UI, integraded with KL05Z module.

-Rules will be added here soon :)
+Rules are going to be added here soon :)